Izabela-Markiewicz/FYP-v2/README.txt

   Leafletjs.com.
 (2023).
 Interactive Choropleth Map - Leaflet - a JavaScript library for interactive maps. [online] Available at: https://leafletjs.com/examples/choropleth/ [Accessed 21 Jan.
 2024].
   ChatGPT - "I'm using leaflet js map and my own created geojson to create polygons/sectors on a map.
 Depending on what address is searched in the search bar inside the leaflet search bar, i want to change the HTML text 'Location Name' to the corresponding GeoJson  polygons's 'policeName' property if the marker/address is within that polygon boundary i created.
 Also i don't want it to make duplaicate markers.
 Here is my exisitng code: x"
 ‌
+Iteration 4:
+  Codemy.com (2021).
+Fetch Data From a Database And Output To A Webpage - Django Wednesdays #5.
+YouTube.
+Available at: https://www.youtube.com/watch?v=H3joYTIRqKk [Accessed 4 Feb.
+2024].